theodi/colleen/README.md

         http://sharp-rain-871.herokuapp.com/ | git@heroku.com:sharp-rain-871.git
         Git remote heroku added

 1. If you do not want to use an existing database then provision a cleardb addon for your heroku app http://dashboard.heroku.com/apps/YOURAPPNAME, you will be given a db connection string to use which contains a user, password, dbhost and dbname.
 If you are a Team Colleen member you can use the one in the Technical Resources document on Google Drive.
-You can then load the test data from data/test_data.sql much as you did for your dev instance, but use the connection string provided.
+You can initialise the tables by running

+        $ mysql -u <username> -h <hostaddress> -p <dbname> < data/zoon_tables.sql

 1. Run